-The client uses the Session object getStore() method to connect to the default Store.
-The getStore() method returns a Store object subclass that supports the access protocol defined in the user preferences file.
+The client uses the Session object's getStore() method to connect to the default Store.
+The getStore() method returns a Store object subclass that supports the access protocol defined in the user properties object, which will typically contain per-user preferences.